• Decrease font size

 Interim Results Safety Results

-Table 5 below presents 13 events in seven of the 18 subjects.
-Eleven subjects had no adverse events (total subjects, 18).
-Three of the events were new this reporting period (bold highlight, insomnia and falls, which were related to Parkinson’s (insomnia and a transient PD related fall) and a Procedure Related fall per the investigator.
-Five events in four subjects were Mild in severity, five events were Moderate, three events in two subjects were Severe, all of which were reported in the previous semiannual reports, and no events were Life Threatening.
-There were no new Severe AEs in this reporting period.
-Seven out of 13 adverse events were either transient, resolving within three days or unrelated to the device or procedure.
+[7] events in eleven of the 20 subjects.
+Nine subjects had no adverse events (total subjects, 20).
+Four of the events, all unrelated to the procedure or device, were new this reporting period (Rotator cuff tear, Fracture humerus, Atrial fibrillation and Stroke).
+Five events in four subjects were Mild in severity, six events were Moderate, six events in five subjects were Severe, three of which were reported in the previous semiannual reports (three new severe events were Unrelated to the study), and no events were Life Threatening.
+There were three new Severe AEs in this reporting period, all were Unrelated to the study of the device.
+Eleven out of 17 adverse events were either transient, resolving within three days or unrelated to the device or procedure.
 Three events were Thalamotomy related.
-The event of severe imbalance issues was reported five days post treatment and was reported in a previous semiannual report (as "Ambulatory Issues.")
+The event of severe imbalance issues was reported five days post treatment and was reported in a previous semiannual report (as “Ambulatory Issues”).
+Of all the reported events, no events were reported as Device-related.
+There was a transient sonication related pain.

 Effectiveness Results